Easter Changes Everything

 Jesus' disciples receive the Holy Spirit whom the Father shared with him (Luke 24:49, John 20:19-23, Acts 2, Gal 4:6-7, cf. 3:1-5).

 Jesus' works persist and multiply among his followers (John 14:12-17).
-(Discuss Q1?)

 III.
-Revolutionary Impacts and Implications
+The Resurrection's Revolutionary Impacts and Implications Build on It

-A risen Jesus (like the vindicated Snape in Harry Potter) was right all along, and proven trustworthy.
+The risen Jesus (like the vindicated Snape in Harry Potter) was right all along, and proven trustworthy.

 He was raised (1 Cor 15:4)—so God is Triune (Rom 8:11).